 How Does the Provincial Nominee Program in Newfoundland Help the Economy?

 Provinces like Newfoundland & Labrador have limited minimum-wage jobs available, which is why it isn’t beneficial for the Federal Government to allow a large volume of unskilled workers into the province at once.
-The Provincial Nominee Program in Newfoundland creates more job opportunities for both existing Canadian citizens and future citizens.
+The Provincial Nominee Program in Newfoundland and Labrador creates more job opportunities for both existing Canadian citizens and future citizens.